-Here's Everything We Know About The iPhone 6
+Here's Everything We Know About The IPhone 6

 Apple will hold its press event to introduce the iPhone 6 on Sept.
-12, according to Re/code, which has a strong track record when it comes to reporting accurate Apple news.
+9, according to Re/code, which has a strong track record when it comes to reporting accurate Apple news.
+Apple could also unveil its first wearable device, presumably the iWatch, on that day too.

 The most prominent rumour surrounding the iPhone 6 is that Apple will bump the screen size up to 4.7 inches.
-It all started exactly one year ago when Reuters reported that Apple was testing 4.7-inch smartphone displays.
-Ever since then, other reports have been consistent.
+It all started when Reuters reported that Apple was testing 4.7-inch smartphone displays last June.
+Since then, other reports have been consistent.

 There have also been reports Apple will release a 5.5-inch model of the phone.

+If 4.7 inches isn't big enough for you, Apple may release a giant 5.5-inch iPhone as well.
+Initial rumours suggested that both versions would launch together, but multiple reports have also said that Apple was experiencing production issues with the larger model.

+Newer reports, however, have claimed to show leaked components from both the 4.7-inch iPhone 6 and the larger model, hinting they could be released at the same time.

 Your next iPhone may be less prone to damage.
 Earlier this year, Gurman also reported that Apple had purchased enough equipment to make hundreds of millions of sapphire glass screens for iPhones.
-Next to diamonds, sapphire is the second strongest glassy material.
+Next to diamonds, sapphire is the second-strongest glassy material.
+This means that it will be virtually completely scratch resistant -- although that doesn't necessarily mean it will be any less prone to cracks.

-YouTube user Marques Brownlee recently posted a video showing what he claims to be the iPhone 6's sapphire crystal display.
+YouTube user Marques Brownlee recently posted a video showing what he said was the iPhone 6's sapphire crystal display.
 In the video, he puts the display through a rigorous torture test, which includes scratching it with a knife, bending it under his shoe, and scraping it with keys.
 The screen was able to hold up without any noticeable damage.

 Blogger Sonny Dickson, who has a strong track record when it comes to leaking Apple products, recently posted a video showing how flexible the iPhone 6's display will be.
 That doesn't mean we should expect to see a bendable iPhone, however.